NotCoffee418/GoHtmxPgsql-Boilerplate/README.md

-# Go Webserver Template
+# Go Website Boilerplate Template
+This template is a starting point for my Go web projects including my prefered technologies described below.
+While it bends to my preferences, it is designed to be adaptable, expandable and easy to set up and modify to your needs.

+As of v0.1.0, it is also my first Go project, so it may not be perfect and major overhauls may happen.
+Contributions are welcome, but please keep in mind that this is a template, not a framework.

 ## Features
 - Go webserver with Gin
 - HTMX with Go templates
+- HTMX WebSocket support
 - API handlers
-- WebSocket system
-- PostgreSQL with sqlx and async helper functions
+- PostgreSQL with sqlx
-- Tailwind CSS
+- Tailwind CSS (compiled on startup)
 - Database migration system
+- Dockerfile with multi-stage build
+- Demo of all features

 ## Template Setup